GISLab-ELTE/PointCloudTools/README.md

 How to build
 ------------

-The project is continously built and tested on the following operating systems:
+The project is continuously built and tested on the following operating systems:
 - Windows 10
 - Ubuntu Linux 18.04 LTS and 20.04 LTS